 The Graduate School of Education and Psychology (GSEP) enrolls approximately 1,600 students.
-With its main headquarters located at the West Los Angeles Graduate Campus, the Graduate School also offers select programs at graduate campuses in Malibu, Irvine, Encino, and Westlake Village, as well as online.
+With its main headquarters located at the West Los Angeles Graduate Campus, the Graduate School also offers select programs at graduate campuses in Calabasas, Encino, Irvine, and Malibu, as well as online.
 The Graduate School of Education and Psychology offers master's and doctoral programs in education and psychology, which are founded on the scholar-practitioner model.
 The education programs prepare teachers who are leaders in technological innovation and collaborative learning environments, as well as those who create vision and manage change in business, health, and other social-service professions.
-Students in the psychology programs are educated in current and emerging human-service fields, including clinical psychology and marriage and family therapy.
+Students in the psychology programs are educated in current and emerging humanservice fields, including clinical and behavioral psychology and marriage and family therapy.
 The focus is placed on the scholar-practitioner model of learning, with emphasis on discovery, scholarship, research, and clinical application.
 In conjunction with an excellent professional education, students are provided with personal attention in a Christian, values-centered context.

 Seaver College is the University's residential college of letters, arts, and sciences, enrolling approximately 3,400 undergraduate and graduate students who are expected to maintain the highest standards of academic excellence and personal conduct.
 An interdisciplinary curriculum requires each student to develop as a broadly educated person.
-Seaver College offers 45 bachelor's degrees, eight master's degrees, and one post-baccalaureate certificate program in diverse fields of study.
+Seaver College offers 45 bachelor's degrees, five master's degrees, and one post-baccalaureate certificate program in diverse fields of study.

-The George L. Graziadio School of Business and Management is one of the nation's largest graduate business schools accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 2,100 students in its full- and part-time programs.
+The Graziadio Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 2,000 students in its full- and part-time programs.
 Founded in 1969, the school is named for its benefactor, the late cofounder, chair, and chief executive officer of Imperial Bancorp, George L. Graziadio.
-Its mission is to develop values-centered leaders and advance responsible business practice.
-Degree programs offered by the Graziadio School include the master of business administration (MBA) for full-time students, working professionals, and high-level executives; the international master of business administration (IMBA); the master of science in organization development (MSOD); the master of science in management and leadership (MSML); the master of science in global business (MSGB); the master of science in applied finance (MSAF); the master of science in human resources (MSHR); the master of science in applied analytics (MSAA); the master of science in real estate investment and finance (MSREIF); and the undergraduate bachelor of science in management (BSM).
-Special programs include a joint BSM and MBA program, joint degrees with Pepperdine University's School of Law (JD/MBA), School of Public Policy (MBA/MPP), and Seaver College (BS/MBA, BS/IMBA), and certificate executive education programs that can be customized to meet an organization's specific learning needs.
-Degree programs are offered at the Graziadio School's headquarters located at the West Los Angeles Graduate Campus; the Drescher Graduate Campus in Malibu; and additional campuses located throughout Southern California including Encino, Irvine, Santa Barbara, and Westlake Village.
-The Executive MBA program also is available at the Silicon Valley campus.
+Degrees granted by the Graziadio School include the doctor of business administration: the master of business administration (MBA) for full-time students, working professionals, and high-level executives; master of science (MS) degrees across a variety of business disciplines; and the undergraduate bachelor of science in management (BSM).
+Special programs include joint degrees with the Pepperdine University School of Law, School of Public Policy, and Seaver College, as well as certificate executive education programs that can be customized to meet an organization's specific learning needs.
+Degree programs are offered at the Graziadio School's headquarters located at the West Los Angeles Graduate Campus; the Drescher Graduate Campus in Malibu; and additional graduate campuses located throughout Southern California including Calabasas, Encino, and Irvine.
+The Executive MBA program is also available at the Silicon Valley campus.

 The School of Law provides an excellent legal education within a valuescentered context.
 It has an enrollment of approximately 600 juris doctor students.
 Special programs include the acclaimed Straus Institute for Dispute Resolution, the Parris Institute for Professional Formation, the Palmer Center for Entrepreneurship and the Law, the Nootbaar Institute on Law, Religion, and Ethics, and numerous clinical education offerings.
-The Global Justice Program and unique Preceptor Program contribute to the law school's distinctive approach to legal education.
+The Sudreau Global Justice Program and unique Preceptor Program contribute to the law school's distinctive approach to legal education.
 Approved by the American Bar Association and holding membership in the Association of American Law Schools and the Order of the Coif, the School of Law attracts students from around the nation.